Kozea/Radicale/DOCUMENTATION.md

 _(>= 3.3.0)_

-The URI to the ldap server
+URI to the LDAP server.
+Mandatory for auth type `ldap`.

 Default: `ldap://localhost`